fables-tales/nemesis/spec.md

 * blueshirt
 * student

-Team leaders and blueshirts may perform all operations on students in colleges they are associated with.
-Students may read details about their college and read/write their own details
+Team leaders may perform all operations on students in colleges they are associated with.
+Students may read details about their college and read/write their own details.
+Blueshirts may read/write their own details and register students to colleges that they are associated with.
+One may be a team leader and a blueshirt simultaneously, if so the team leader status takes precedence.

 ##GET /colleges